Bring your design ideas to life

 Why it works:

-• One-sided chest placement – Keeps the logo readable whether the hoodie is zipped or unzipped and avoids distortion caused by the zipper line.
+• One-sided chest placement – keeps the logo readable whether the hoodie is zipped or unzipped and avoids distortion caused by the zipper line.

-• Split design placement – Creates a balanced, intentional look when the hoodie is fully zipped, as long as the alignment is precise.
+• Split design placement – creates a balanced, intentional look when the hoodie is fully zipped, as long as the alignment is precise.

-Seam-to-seam hoodie logo placement
+Seam-to-seam (including hood) placement

 A mockup of a seam-to-seam hoodie from the Printify catalog showing possible logo placement.

 It’s a unique hoodie logo idea that uses the all-over print technique, where artwork is applied to fabric panels before cutting and sewing the garment.
-Because of this, logos need to repeat evenly and have clean seam alignments across panels to maintain a cohesive look.

 Ideal for: Icon-based logos that work well as a pattern.